khaleed2002/upsales-task-backend/README.md

 # Upsales Task Backend

 This repository contains the backend for the Upsales Task.
 It is built using Node.js, TypeScript, and Prisma ORM.
-Below are the instructions to set up and run the project.

 ## Prerequisites